 Typically, we spend more than half of our day at work.
-It’s important to consider making our offices more green.
+It’s important to go green in your office.
 Here are some tips on how:

 1) Conserve Energy

 The easiest way to help save the environment is to consume less of its resources.
 One way you can do this in your office is to conserve energy.
 Machines and equipment not being actively used should be turned off.
 At the end of each day, shut down your computer.
 The added benefit of turning off your computer each day is that it will free up RAM and potentially reduce other issues, increasing your efficiency.
 Instead of running your overhead lighting all day, try to use natural light if possible.
 It doesn’t take long to turn off lighting in areas that aren’t actively being used, or have motion sensors set-up to turn on and off lights automatically.

 Look into investing into compact fluorescent (CFL) bulbs or light emitting diode (LED) bulbs for your lighting as they require only a small amount of energy to power.
 Lastly, look at your office thermostat and see if it has an energy savings sticker from Energy Star or another agency.
 High efficiency heating and cooling systems are even more important in an office complex or warehouse because of the vast amount of space that it is required to manage.
 You’ll also want to see if the thermostat can be adjusted by a degree or two to reduce how often your furnace or air conditioning unit needs to run.

 Look around your office, do you see piles of papers everywhere?
 We can’t stop printing reports, graphs and information, but we can do a few things reduce our consumption.
 The first thing is to set your printing to duplex by default if your printer supports it.
 This means that it will use both sides of each paper.
 Many printers also come with eco modes that use less ink when printing.